 Additionally, the SDK will poll for updates as a resiliency measure.

-Note that the evaluation is always happening in process in your application.
-Feature flags are stored in process so are lightning fast (no API calls when you access them).
+Note that the evaluation is always happening in-process in your application.
+Feature flags and config are stored in process so are lightning fast (no API calls when you access them).

 Feature flags are built on top of the Prefab config store so all reliability notes are applicable for Feature Flags as well.